 To achieve this editors must motivate staff, develop an ideas culture, ensure people are alert, keep the news meetings moving and allow enough time for discussing story development and treatment.

-The following tips have been offered to Media Helping Media by media professionals.
+The following suggestions have been offered by media professionals.

 1: Encourage ideas

 Former BBC journalist and media trainer Bob Doran says it’s important for the editor to go round the team asking journalists one by one what ideas they have.

 “It’s best to limit them to two ideas each the first time round, otherwise the ideas can get swept up by the first couple of people, which is demoralising for the rest.
 Those with lots of ideas can always have another go once everyone else has had their say.”